andycasey/domain/README.md

 Then you will be able to [create an application](https://developer.domain.com.au/applications) and get a Client ID and Client Secret.
 These will be used for authentication.

-Note that the Domain API has multiple Packages and Plans that give access to different end points of their API.
-You can sign up for the "Agents and Listings - Innovation Plan" and the "Property and Location - Innovation Plan" for free.
+Note that the Domain API has multiple [Packages and Plans](https://developer.domain.com.au/docs/packages-and-plans) that give access to different end points of their API.
+You can sign up for the
+- "Agents and Listings - Innovation Plan", and the
+- "Property and Location - Innovation Plan" for free.
 Each package/plan combination will grant you a different Client ID and Client Secret, which can make it a little difficult to know when to use which one.
 Thankfully, this Python client takes care of all of that for you.